 Hamilton City Council wanted to improve asset knowledge of their 45-year old Pukete Wastewater Treatment Plant, to improve management and support future upgrades.
 We used the latest technologies and asset management approaches to help them do this.

 Hamilton is New Zealand's fourth largest city and one of its fastest growing.
-With more than 200,000 people expected to call Hamilton home in the next 10 years and with significant new growth areas being developed, demands on water resources are only set to grow.
+With more than 200,000 people expected to call Hamilton home in the next 10 years and with significant new growth areas being developed, demands on water resources are only set to increase.
 The Council engaged Beca to undertake a pilot project to help it collect and manage asset data for their only Wastewater Treatment Plant at Pukete.

 We developed a sophisticated 3D digital model of the existing facility that brought together existing information about the asset with newly captured data.